 When checking for the accuracy of a food label, the main thing to consider is whether the ingredients on the label match the product itself.
 Checking for correct spelling and including any known allergen names can help to avoid potential issues when it comes to product liability.
 Additionally, be sure that any additional nutritional information or claims about the product are accurate and up-to-date so that customers receive all relevant information about their purchase.

 Lot codes and method of production irregularities are usually found in two places on food labels.
 The first is in the “Contains” or “Ingredients” section, which includes any items used to make a product.
-The second is in the manufacturing information, which can contain a lot code, expiration dates, packaging facilities, and other production details.
+The second is in the manufacturing information, which can contain a lot of code, expiration dates, packaging facilities, and other production details.
 This information is particularly important if there are potential allergen risks related to a product.
-As such, they must be clearly visible and accurate so that customers can identify any potential issues when selecting a product.
+As such, they must be visible and accurate so that customers can identify any potential issues when selecting a product.

 What are the basic Canadian food labeling requirements?